 How To Start A Fire In A Fire Pit

 So How Do I Light the Fire in My Fire Pit

-You’d think lighting the fire after all this preparation work would be the easiest task.
-In a perfect world that would be the case, but life doesn’t seem to go perfectly when it comes to fires.
+You’d think lighting the fire after all this preparation work would be the most straightforward task.
+That would be the case in a perfect world, but life doesn’t seem to go perfectly when it comes to fires.

-You’ll find that wind and moisture are your biggest challenges getting the fire going.
+You’ll find that wind and moisture are your biggest challenges in getting the fire going.

-All us Boy or Girl Scouts know we need matches whenever we want to start a fire outside.
+All Boy or Girl Scouts know we need matches to start a fire outside.
 Matches are fine, but they don’t put out much of a flame.
-If your tinder and kindling are small and dry enough you could make them work.
+If your tinder and kindling are small and dry enough, you can make them work.

-Otherwise, you’ll need something with a larger flame, like a cigarette lighter, or even a butane torch lighter.
+Otherwise, you’ll need a larger flame, like a cigarette lighter or a butane torch lighter.
+Strikers are another option, for sure.

 We have a bunch of butane torch lighters stored in our kitchen.
-For the most part, they work ok, but I wish they were made better so they’d be more reliable.
+They mostly work okay, but I wish they were made better to be more reliable.
 You have to push a button while you flip or roll a switch.

 It usually takes me a few minutes to get one to light.
-Once they do light, the flame generally is sufficient enough to light the tinder, and away we go.
-I use one of these, Fire Starter Chimney In the first picture above and the one below, you can see a circular tube with a handle attached.
-I call it my fire starter chimney and it has come in handy a number of times.
-With the tinder inside you can more easily start the fire because the chimney helps protect against the wind, and the fire is more concentrated.
+Once they do light, the flame is generally sufficient to light the tinder, and away we go.
+I use one of these, Fire Starter Chimney.
+In the first picture above and the one below, you can see a circular tube with a handle attached.
+I call it my fire starter chimney, which has come in handy several times.
+With the tinder inside, you can more easily start the fire because the chimney helps protect against the wind, and the fire is more concentrated.
 They work great.

+How To Start A Fire In A Fire Pit